StefanProcik/AoCClassHelper/README.md

 -----------------

-This was my first self made program that I build to train my Java coding abilities and also have an up to date state about a game that I was and still am.
+This was my first self-made program that I build to train my Java coding abilities and also have an up to date state about a game that I was and still am interested in.

-This Project was for demonstration/learning purpose only
+# This Project was for demonstration/learning purpose only